a voice for the Scottish islands

 Current directors are:

 - Camille Dressler, chair, represents the Small Isles Community Council (the islands of Eigg, Rum, Muck and Canna).
-She was also elected as Chair of the European Small Islands Federation in September 2016.
+She was also elected as Chair of the European Small Islands Federation in September 2016, stepped down in 2019 to be one of 2 ESIN vice-chairs.
 Her interests are community empowerment and community energy, as well as heritage and the arts.
-A Gaelic learner, she has established a crofting Museum and bilingual crofting trail on the isle of Eigg and is chair of Feis Eige.
+A Gaelic learner, she has established a crofting museum and bilingual crofting trail on the isle of Eigg and is a founder member of Comunn Eachdraidh Eige.

-- Alaistair Fleming, representing the Luing Community Trust, is very much involved as treasurer of the LCT in the building of the Atlantic Islands Centre on Luing.
+- Alaistair Fleming, representing the Lorn Islands Partnership, is from the island of Luing and was very much involved in the building of the Atlantic Islands Centre.
 He has a great interest in geology and natural history.

 - Frank Corcoran is the federation’s treasurer and represents the Cumbrae Community Initiative Company, which is currently looking at acquiring woodland on the island and has established a successful community garden with Big Lottery funding.
 Frank also chairs the Cumbrae Tourism group.